DataDog/dd-sdk-reactnative/docs/crash_reporting.md

 /bin/sh -c "$DATADOG_XCODE"
 ```

-It runs a command that takes care of uploading the source maps with all the correct parameters.
+This script runs a command that takes care of uploading the source maps with all the correct parameters.
 For more information, see the [datadog-ci documentation][12].

 Open your `.xcworkspace` with XCode, then select your project > Build Phases > Bundle React Native code and images.
 Edit the script to look like the following: